MotorLand Aragón: History

-It was announced on 26 May, 2008 that the circuit will host a round of the World Series by Renault in 2009, the first international championship to race at the venue.
-The event has returned to Aragón every year since, until the end of the championship in 2015.
+It was announced on 26 May 2008 that the circuit would host a round of the World Series by Renault in 2009, the first international championship to race at the venue.
+The event had returned to Aragón every year since, until the end of the championship in 2015.
 Renault Sport Technologies had access to the circuit for thirty days per year for testing and promotional events.
 When the World Series by Renault championship was discontinued at the end of 2015 and was relaunched in 2016 as Formula V8 3.5, the circuit continued to be part of the schedule.
 The race remained on the championship for the 2017 season, at the end of which the championship was discontinued.

-On 18 March, 2010, MotorLand Aragón was announced as a replacement for the Balatonring on the 2010 MotoGP calendar.
+On 18 March 2010, MotorLand Aragón was announced as a replacement for the Balatonring on the 2010 MotoGP calendar.
 Aragón was already in place as a reserve event and replaced the Hungarian race which was postponed because of overrunning construction work.
 This made the Aragon motorcycle Grand Prix the fourth Spanish race on the calendar.
-In March 2011 Dorna Sports signed a contract with the circuit to make it a permanent entry on the main calendar until at least 2016.
-On 19 May, 2010, it was announced that the circuit will hold a round of the Superbike World Championship from 2011, with a three-year deal being agreed.
+In March 2011, Dorna Sports signed a contract with the circuit to make it a permanent entry on the main calendar until at least 2016.
+On 19 May 2010, it was announced that the circuit will hold a round of the Superbike World Championship from 2011, with a three-year deal being agreed.

 The circuit was used as part of stage 7 of the 2012 Vuelta a España.

 The circuit was planned to host round 6 of the 2020 World Touring Car Cup on 5 July, replacing Circuit Zandvoort on the calendar.
 However, due to the COVID-19 pandemic, the race was postponed.
-The circuit instead hosted two WTCR rounds (Race of Spain, Race of Aragón) on 31 October–1 November and 14–15 November respectively.
-The circuit continues to host WTCR races after 2020.
+The circuit instead hosted two WTCR rounds (Race of Spain, Race of Aragón) on 31 October – 1 November and 14–15 November respectively.
+The circuit continued to host WTCR races until 2022.

+Layout configurations

 Fatalities

-On 25 July, 2021, during the 2021 European Talent Cup, Hugo Millán died in a crash.
+On 25 July 2021, during the 2021 European Talent Cup, Hugo Millán died in a crash.
 He was 14 at the time.

+On July 21, 2025, Spanish JuniorGP racer Pau Alsina died during a practice session at this track.